Single-Round Deterministic Quantum Anonymous Veto Using Bell States: Security and Efficiency Analysis

-where \(c\) denotes the number of classical bits communicated as the final output of the protocol, \(q\) is the total number of qubits transmitted, and \(b\) is the number of additional classical bits exchanged for secure transmission (excluding those for eavesdropping detection).
-For QAV protocols, \(c = 1\) since the final outcome is a single classical bit indicating whether a veto was cast.
+where \(c\) denotes the number of classical bits communicated as the final output, \(q\) is the total number of qubits transmitted, and \(b\) is the number of classical bits exchanged for secure transmission (excluding those used for eavesdropping detection).
+For QAV protocols, \(c = 1\), since the final outcome is a single classical bit indicating whether a veto has been cast.